PeterMarshall29/book1/_sources/jupyternotebooks/switch_statements.md

 If a value matches, the corresponding statements are executed, followed by the `break` statement, which causes the program to exit the switch-statement and move onto the next statement after the switch-block.

-If no statement match, then either the optional default block is executed, or control passes back.
+If no cases match, then the optional default block is executed, and control is passed on.

-The break-statements prevent more than one case being triggered The break statements are not optional.
+The break statements are not optional - without them every code block after the first matched case will also be executed because control falls through.

-The program will be ill-formed if there are more than one default statements in a single switch-statement.
+The program will be ill-formed if there is more than one default statement in a single switch-statement.
 ```{mermaid}
 :align: center
 :zoom: